cpldcpu/ModPlayRISCV/README.md

 <div align="center">
   <pre>MODplay (INT driven) -> Noise shaper -> SRAM (Ring buffer) -> DMA -> Timer PWM -> RC Filter -> Audio Out</pre>
 </div>

+### Update (01-Nov-2025)

+Updated the code to use a combination of higher frequency PWM and fractional Sigma-Delta modulator.
+Will write update the theoretical background on this soon.
+There are improvements in THD and SINAD, but the improvement is not really audible with the currently used music.

 ## Building and Usage